LiveProger/profile-tabs-manager/README.en.md

 👉 [📦 GitHub Releases](https://github.com/LiveProger/profile-tabs-manager/releases/tag/reliz)

-Download the `.exe` file — no install required.
+Download the `.exe` file — no installation is required.

 ### 2. Launch the Server

-Just run the `.exe`.
-It opens a background server on port `3000`.
-Nothing to configure.
+Run the `.exe` file.
+It will start a local server on port `3000`.
+No terminal or configuration needed.

 ### 3. Install the Extension